JasonYangShadow/lpmx/README.md

 Therefore, this project contains customized [fakechroot](https://github.com/JasonYangShadow/fakechroot) and [elfpatcher](https://github.com/JasonYangShadow/patchelf).

+## Attention: Current LPMX is not in release channel.

 # Compile from source code
 1. Make sure golang is installed on your os
 2. go get -v github.com/jasonyangshadow/lpmx